 Tiger Shark Information & Facts

-This may go without saying, but here at Stuffed Safari we love animals.
+This might go without saying, but here at Stuffed Safari we love animals.
 Not just the stuffed ones either.
 Everyone who works here has at least one pet, and most of us have more than one.
 When we’re not busy selling stuffed animals, we love to learn about the real-life counterparts to the plush toys we sell.
 Today we will explore the tiger shark.
 This post is packed full of tiger shark information and facts that I hope you will find as interesting as I did.
 Tiger sharks are found prowling tropical and subtropical waters close to the coast around the world.

 Tiger sharks (Galeocerdo tigrinus) are nomadic, moving freely from place to place.
 Fossil records (teeth mostly) date tiger sharks as far back as the Eocene.
 During the colder months in the year, they migrate close to the equator where the waters are nice and warm.
 Tending to stay in deeper waters around reefs, they sometimes venture into channels to pursue prey in shallow waters.
 Tiger sharks have been reported in waters as deep as 3,000 feet.